gotchabuggs/onboarding/onboarding.md

 ## General

-**Slack:** We use Slack for rapid communication within the lab.
+**Discord:** We use Discord for rapid communication within the lab.
-If you plan on sending an e-mail to someone within the lab, try a Slack message instead.
+If you plan on sending an e-mail to someone within the lab, try a Discord message instead.
-This helps to keep communications in one place, and Natalie commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).
+This helps to keep communications in one place, and Natalie commits to respond to Discord (not necessarily immediately, but the same guarantee is not made for e-mail).
-There are many channels on our lab's slack; however, it is recommended that newcomers join the following channels: `#general`, `#lab-meetings`, `#random`, `#wins`.
+There are many channels on our lab's Discord; however, it is recommended that newcomers join the following channels: `#general`, `#lab-meetings`, `#random`, `#wins`.

 **Social media:** Lab members are encouraged to communicate through public social media.
 If a lab member chooses to do so on an account that notes an affiliation with the lab, the lab member is expected to follow our code of conduct.